 Beginning July 1st of this year, Google is enabling mobile first indexing by default.
 Therefore, the search engine will look at your mobile site content first for indexing and ranking purposes.
 What does this mean?
 More importantly, what does this mean for your website?

 What is mobile-first indexing?

 Mobile-first indexing means that Google will primarily use the mobile version of a page’s content for indexing and ranking.
 Sites that do not have a mobile version will continue to be indexed by their desktop version.
-The mobile-index is not a separate index, and Google will continue to have only one index from which it presents the results.
+The mobile-index is not a separate index, it is simply the first place that Google will look for when searching through websites.

 Previously, Google used the desktop version of a page’s content for indexing and ranking.
 Now that Google will focus on the mobile version, it is essential to have a website that is mobile-friendly.
 If the content on your website is not optimized for mobile, your SEO ranking could be negatively impacted.
 Most WordPress sites have a responsive design for mobile and desktop, so these websites are already optimized and will not be affected by the change.